Diyogí Tsoh (Big Rug): Description

 The rug was woven from locally produced, dyed and spun wool from Navajo churro sheep.
 It took two years to prepare the wool using traditional techniques for shearing the sheep, washing the fiber, carding it, then dying and spinning the wool into yarn.The colors used are the traditional tan, black, grey and "Ganado red", these represent the Universe to the Navajo people.

 Exhibition tour

-The rug was competed in 1937 and was first presented to the public as "the world's largest Navajo rug" at the Hubbell Trading Post, as well as at Hubbell's Motor Company in Winslow, Arizona.
-It was then put on tour throughout the United States, and was exhibited in 1945 in the Senate chambers in Washington, DC.
+The rug was competed in 1937 and was first presented to the public as "the world's largest Navajo rug" at the Winslow Hubbell Trading Post, as well as at Hubbell's Motor Company in Winslow, Arizona.
+It was then went on tour throughout the United States, and was exhibited in 1945 in the Senate chambers in Washington, DC.
 In the 1940s it was toured in the Phoenix, Arizona parade on a horse drawn cart..
 Later, in 1964, Diyogí Tsoh was presented to an international audience at the 1964 New York World's Fair.
 The following year it was exhibited in Phoenix, Arizona at the Heard Museum.